 We don’t need the sample page so I’ll delete it and empty the trash to make sure it’s completely gone.

-We will go into detail on the privacy page later but for now we are going to publish the default page as it is.
+We will go into detail on the privacy policy page later but for now we are going to publish the default page as it is.

-Back on the navigation bar on the left I select pages and add new pages.
+Back on the navigation bar on the left

 That’s all we need to do to clean up our WordPress posts, categories, tags and pages.
 Let me know in the group if you have any questions about what we’ve covered so far or about keeping WordPress as lean as possible.
-See you in the next lesson.